 4. Strategic Future Planning

 The management of a company uses financial accounting statements to resolve financial issues and also plan for the future.
-A financial accounting statement is required by the law in case there is a legal action against a company concerning its income and expenses.
+A financial accounting statement is required by the law in case there is legal action against a company concerning its income and expenses.
 Lawyers will be able to analyze the financial data of the company effectively using the financial statements.